open/close all folders

 - Gadgeteer Genius: JoJo filled the abandon observatory with castaway items and set up an elaborate system to produce music.

-- Hidden Depths: "But he's anything but silent.
+- "But he's anything but silent.
 He hears music in the tapping of an old keyboard, feels the beat in the rhythmic bounce of a basketball and finds harmony in wind whistling over a comb."

 - Outnumbered Sibling: He has 96 sisters and is the only boy.

 - The Quiet One: He only has four lines in the entire movie.